plotzing/plotzing/README.md

 *Specifying Custom Dataframes*

 As mentioned previously, you do not need to specify the name of your dataframe if you have a dataframe called df in your global environment, as Plotzing will use this by default when no other dataframe is specified.
-However, if you wish to use another dataframe, you may specify this using **'data =**'
+However, if you wish to use another dataframe, you may specify this using **`data =`**.

 ## **Customizing Plots**

 Nearly all commands in Plotzing can be accessed using the verbs *set* and *show*.
 Thus, typing these verbs in RStudio will bring up a list of available commands.
-For example, the code below generates a plot with the datapoints hidden (showdata=FALSE) and sets custom labels for the legend, title, and axes (using the commands setlegendtitle=, settitle=, etc.):
+For example, the code below generates a plot with the datapoints hidden (**`showdata=FALSE`**) and sets custom labels for the legend, title, and axes (using the commands **`setlegendtitle=`**, **`settitle=`**, etc.):

 ```{r, echo=TRUE, eval=FALSE}
 graph_bar("y_variable", "x_variable", "color_variable", panelvariable="panel_variable", showdata=FALSE, settitle="Customized Bar Plot", setxaxistitle="X-Axis Title", setyaxistitle="Y-Axis Title", setlegendtitle="Legend Title")